 The program builds on cross-cutting areas of research strength in the School of Science and Engineering, including: novel 21st century materials; materials for energy; biomolecular materials; macromolecules; “quantum mechanics to devices”; surfaces, interfaces, and nanostructures; and computation.

 Tulane's Engineering Physics program is accredited by the Engineering Accreditation Commission of ABET.

 The mission of our program is to provide the highest quality education for students in the principles and applications of Engineering Physics.
 The excellence of the program is assured by our department’s high regard for teaching, research activities, and industrial ties.
 The program educates students to take leadership roles in industry, academia, and government.

-Our engineering physics program aims to educate students to become professionals with in-depth knowledge and skills in mathematics, science, and engineering to understand physical systems; to research, design, and solve problems; and to provide the foundation for graduate study and lifelong learning.
-Our objective is to prepare graduates who will successfully pursue:
+Our Engineering Physics program educates students to become professionals with a blend of in-depth knowledge and skills in mathematics, science, and engineering, enabling them to understand physical systems, research technical questions and pursue opportunities to innovate, design solutions, and solve problems.
+Our program provides the foundation for graduate study and lifelong learning.
+Our objective is to prepare graduates who can successfully pursue: